cord-burmeister/RRT_exploration/README.md

 This project is just an addition to my Mobile Robot Programming experiments and shouldn't be used as a state-of-the-art exploration algorithm for the real system.

+It was tested on Ubuntu 22.04, with ROS2 Humble and Gazebo Classic.

+*Warning*: Gazebo Classic is outdated.
+This project may be moved to the Gazebo Fortress/Harmonic in the future.

 ## Dependencies
 This project relies on external software:
 * `nanoflann` C++11 header-only [library](https://github.com/jlblancoc/nanoflann/tree/master) for building KD-Trees.
 The code is already contained in the project.